ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 2. Have a working version of [Docker Desktop](https://docs.docker.com/desktop/)
 3. Docker daemon running.
 4. Enable Vertex AI API in your Google Cloud project.
+5. Have the gcloud CLI installed on your machine.
+6. Authenticate with gcloud CLI by running `gcloud auth application-default login`

 ## 2. Vertex AI